 - Nerve-damaging conditions.
 Some chronic illnesses, such as diabetes, increase your risk of nerve damage, including damage to your median nerve.

 - Obesity.
-Being obese is a significant risk factor for carpal tunnel syndrome.
+Being obese is a risk factor for carpal tunnel syndrome.

 There are no proven strategies to prevent carpal tunnel syndrome, but you can minimize stress on your hands and wrists with these methods: